mubbi/laravel-blog-5.6.5/README.md

 6. Edit file `config/app.php` - and set your correct app url
 7. Edit file `config/database.php` - and set your DB connection details
 8. `php artisan migrate --seed`
+9. `After installing, you may need to configure some permissions.
+Directories within the "**storage**" and the "**bootstrap/cache**" directories should be writable by your web server or the project will not run.`
-9. `Register in the application as the first user and get all admin roles by default`
+10. `Register in the application as the first user and get all admin roles by default`

 # Screenshots
 ### Home Page